FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th June 2019.md

 **For Councillors Daly and O’Donovan**

-Councillors Daly, Carey, O’Brien, O’Donoghue, O’Donovan, Teefy.--- 9
+Councillors Daly, Carey, O’Brien, O’Donoghue, O’Donovan, Teefy.
+---
+9

 The Mayor declared Councillors Daly, Leddin (B), Kilcoyne and O’Donovan duly appointed to the